Cloning a Hard Drive with Acronis True Image

 I was then warned that a reboot was required to complete the operation and that if I did not reboot right now the operation would be cancelled.
 I quickly saved this web page and clicked to reboot.

 Acronis True Image Home performed the cloning process in low level mode and when it was done I was congratulated because I successfully completed the hard disk cloning procedure.
 It also recommended that I switch the jumpers or in this case the SATA drives before rebooting because the new drive is marked as primary and active.
 I did so.

 As you can see, the main disk is now the cloned disk and all is well.

-This review of cloning a hard drive using Acronis True Image Home showed how easy it is to save a failing hard drive or to upgrade to a larger drive.
-This review was done on a desktop computer but it could also be done just as easily on a laptop with an external hard drive case.
+This review of cloning a hard drive using True Image showed how easy it is to save a failing hard drive or to upgrade to a larger drive.
+This review was done on a desktop computer but it could also be done just as easily on a laptop with an external hard drive case as this review shows.

 If your hard drive is making that imminent failure noise or you just want a larger drive, Acronis True Image is the only utility you need for the process.
 It is also a data backup solution to keep your bytes safe and secure at all times.